-Through chaplaincy, Alhambra serves as a welcoming spiritual home for Muslim students and the broader community, fostering faith, belonging, and connection between Stanford and the wider community.
+Alhambra serves as a welcoming spiritual home for Muslim students and the broader Stanford community, fostering faith, belonging, and connection.

-By spiritually investing in Muslim Stanford students & community, we aspire to nurture the spiritually grounded and Ummah-minded global leaders of the future.
+To nurture the spiritually grounded, Ummah-minded global leaders of the future.

 Bahauddin (Robert) Kylberg (’88) · Omar Al Naggar (’09)